 Terms of the Groot Fellowship

-Jennifer C. Groot Memorial Fellowships provides up to three awards for undergraduate or graduate students to enable their participation in an archaeological excavation or survey in Jordan.
+Jennifer C. Groot Memorial Fellowships provides two awards for undergraduate or graduate students to enable their participation in an archaeological excavation or survey in Jordan.
 The fellowships are to assist in partial payment of essential expenses and are strictly limited to students with little or no prior archaeological field experience.

 Background of the Groot Fellowship

 Jennifer C. Groot (1951-1987) was a field archaeologist who worked on many excavations in Jordan between 1974 and 1987.
-She began as a square supervisor at Tell Hisban, and later worked on the Limes Arabicus Project with S. Thomas Parker and at the Umm el-Jimal excavation under Bert de Vries.
-In 1987 she published major articles on the barracks of the legionary fortress at el-Lejjun.
+She began as a square supervisor at Tell Hisban, and later worked on the Limes Arabicus Project with S. Thomas Parker (1950-2021) and at the Umm el-Jimal excavation under Bert de Vries (1939-2021).
+In 1987, she published major articles on the barracks of the legionary fortress at el-Lejjun.

 She is remembered as a precise and careful archaeologist and as a gifted and inspiring teacher for her students.
 She made significant contributions to archaeology in Jordan in her limited time.
 Jennifer Groot died of cancer at the age of 36 in 1987 and was survived by her husband Bruce Gould.
 Her colleagues on the Limes Arabicus Project and at ACOR were grieved that that such a young, gifted and loved person could pass away, and a group of family, friends, and colleagues decided to perpetuate her memory with a small fellowship to assist North American students with little or no field experience to join a dig in Jordan.
 The first fellowship in her name was given in 1989.

 To donate to this fellowship, please click here and write “Groot” under the “Additional Details” section of the donation form.